mapbender/mapbender-documentation/en/installation/installation_configuration.rst

 Copying the assets bundles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each bundle has it's own assets - CSS files, JavaScript files, images and more - but these need to be copied into the public web folder:
+Each bundle has its own assets - CSS files, JavaScript files, images and more - but these need to be copied into the public web folder:

 .. code-block:: yaml